Polda18/BetterWhitelist/README.md

 If you're using permissions plugin, this is a list of available permissions you'll need to use.
 All permissions default to server operators (op).

+- `betterwhitelist` - This is a base permission and needs to be assigned to anyone who will be working with this whitelist plugin.
+Without this permission, the command won't be accessible.
 - `betterwhitelist.*` - This is a wildcard permission, which is equivalent for `betterwhitelist.admin`.
   It's recommended to use the named permission.
 - `betterwhitelist.admin` - This is a super permission that allows you to access all subcommands,